KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DailyACVillager by Nickiroo](https://github.com/Nickiroo/MMM-DailyACVillager)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-DailyACVillager.js`: Replace it with built-in fetch.

 ### [MMM-DailyAlarm by eouia](https://github.com/eouia/MMM-DailyAlarm)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-DailyBibleVerse by arthurgarzajr](https://github.com/arthurgarzajr/MMM-DailyBibleVerse)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-DailyBuddhismWisdom by anthpham](https://github.com/anthpham/MMM-DailyBuddhismWisdom)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-DailyDilbert by andrecarlucci](https://github.com/andrecarlucci/MMM-DailyDilbert)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-DailyPokemon by NolanKingdon](https://github.com/NolanKingdon/MMM-DailyPokemon)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-DailyPokemon.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-DailyPokemon.js`: Replace it with built-in fetch.

 ### [MMM-DailyPower by oemel09](https://github.com/oemel09/MMM-DailyPower)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 3. Warning: No LICENSE file.

 ### [MMM-DailyUnreachedPeopleGroup by MStoltzfus](https://github.com/MStoltzfus/MMM-DailyUnreachedPeopleGroup)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Recommendation: Found `'node-fetch'` in file `README.md`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.